zhengnan/learnit/readme.txt

-This will store my test code
+This will store my test code.
+I will add some changes for test!